johnbamberg/johnbamberg.github.io/publications.md

 - Partial linear spaces with a rank 3 affine primitive group of automorphisms,
 with Alice Devillers, Joanna B. Fawcett, Cheryl E. Praeger.
+- Pseudo-ovals of elliptic quadrics as Delsarte designs of association schemes, Linear Algbera and its Applications,
+with Giusy Monzillo and Alessandro Siciliano.

 Submitted
 ---------